Terry O'Quinn: 2010–present

 O'Quinn has made a number of television appearances since Lost.
-From 2012–2013, O'Quinn starred in the short-lived series 666 Park Avenue as Gavin Doran.
+From 2012 to 2013, O'Quinn starred in the short-lived series 666 Park Avenue as Gavin Doran.
 In 2012, he appeared in the second season of Falling Skies.
 Additionally, O’Quinn starred for two seasons in Amazon Studios' Patriot.

 In 2016, it was announced that O'Quinn would be joining the second season of Secret and Lies.
 In 2019, O'Quinn starred in the only season of Perpetual Grace, LTD on Epix.

-In February 2021, it was announced that O'Quinn was cast as Martin Queller in the upcoming Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.
+In February 2021, it was announced that O'Quinn was cast as Martin Queller in the Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

-Volunteer work
+In October 2023, during New York Comic Con, he was announced, to play the antagonist Major General Beale in The Walking Dead: The Ones Who Live, created by Scott M. Gimple.

 Terry joined the Cameo platform shortly after its launch in 2017.
 He has since been creating videos for fans and donating all of the proceeds to the Virginia Beach SPCA.
 Terry has raised thousands of dollars on Cameo, and continues to create videos weekly.